 Carbon Markets and Standards

-Introducing Blue Carbon to the Voluntary Carbon Market
+Blue Carbon in the Voluntary Carbon Market

 Blue carbon presents an opportunity for wetland restoration projects to receive carbon credits.
 Wetland restoration activities that have a climate benefit (increase sequestration and/or reduce emissions) can earn carbon credits on the voluntary carbon market.
 An investor can then support wetland restoration while receiving carbon offsets in return.